 in the dust to set a woman free.

 he wrote to me.

-Prayerbook Morning Prayer in Zoom – each morning.
-Join Dennie and me for an inter-active service of Morning Prayer at 9 am.
-Time to bring your prayer concerns will be provided. (contact me for the link: email@example.com)
+Prayerbook Morning Prayer in Zoom – each weekday & Saturday morning.
+Join us for an inter-active service of Morning Prayer at 9 am.
+Time to bring your prayer concerns will be provided. (contact Becky for the link: email@example.com).

 May the road rise up to meet you,